rootstrap/blog/content/Hash functions in daily life I - Martin Rubi.md

                   |  |  |  |  |  |  |
                   -------------------

-Each box could contained 0 or more bags.
+Each box could contain 0 or more bags.

 The grid was filled by choosing the first empty space and storing the laundry bag in it.